neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 **The wildcard flag, @\*@**
 *Used when transferring data*

-When transferring sessions, sessions with the same number may not always contain other days are identical.
-For example, consider two subjects whose test session 5 was collected on different days.
+When specifying the names of subjects or sessions to transfer, we often want to ignore matching portions of the name which may un-predictable.
+For example, we may be interested in a particular session across experimental subjects, for example the 5th session, that was run on a different day for each subject.
+For example, consider two subjects whose test session 5 was collected on different days:

 ```
 └── rawdata/